SignalDrop Support

 SignalDrop says I'm "Connected to <something stale>" — what's wrong?

-If you're on SignalDrop 1.0.1 or earlier, this is a known bug fixed in 1.0.2.
+If you're on SignalDrop 1.0.1 or earlier, this is a known bug fixed in 1.0.2 and still in place in 1.1.
 Update via the Mac App Store.
-1.0.2 adds a periodic self-heal that refreshes the menu every 30 seconds plus reconnects to CoreWLAN's event stream on system wake.
+The fix adds a periodic self-heal that refreshes the menu every 30 seconds plus reconnects to CoreWLAN's event stream on system wake.

 The menu bar icon disappeared after I closed the welcome window.
 Did the app crash?

 No — closing the welcome window drops the app back to its menubar-only mode.
-The icon should still be in your menu bar (look for the radiowaves symbol near the system clock).
-If the menu bar is crowded, macOS may have auto-hidden it.
-Try widening your screen or rearranging menu bar items via Cmd-drag.
+The icon should still be in your menu bar near the system clock.
+In 1.1 the icon shape reflects connection state: a filled Wi‑Fi glyph when connected (variable strength bars based on signal), a Wi‑Fi glyph with an exclamation mark when Wi‑Fi is up but the internet is unreachable, a slashed Wi‑Fi glyph when Wi‑Fi is off, and a small lock-with-cloud glyph when Location Services is denied.
+If the menu bar is crowded, macOS may have auto-hidden the icon — try widening your screen or rearranging menu bar items via Cmd-drag.

 I get notifications for every tiny signal change.
 How do I quiet them?